diegomanuel/binance-to-google-sheets/README.md

     2. Under `IP access restrictions` select `Unrestricted`.
 4. Click the `Save` button and now you have to configure them on your spreadsheet!

-Once you have the `add-on` already installed/enabled on your desired Google Spreadsheet, the main menu item `Binance` should have appeared at the rightmost position at your spreadsheet's screen.
+Once you have the `add-on` already installed/enabled on your desired Google Spreadsheet, the main menu item `Binance` should have appeared at the rightmost position.

 1. At spreadsheet's main menu, go to `Binance -> Configure API Keys`.
 2. Set your `API Key` and click `OK`.
 Do the same for `API Secret Key`.